-- 29.-(1) The Secretary of State or the Treasury may, in accordance with this regulation, disclose- - (a) any information obtained under or by virtue of Part 5 (Exceptions and licences) or this Part, or - (b) any information held in connection with- - (i) anything done under or by virtue of Part 2 (Designation of persons) or Part 3 (Finance), or - (ii) any exception or licence under Part 5 or anything done in accordance with such an exception or under the authority of such a licence. - (2) Information referred to in paragraph (1) may be disclosed for, or in connection with, any of the following purposes- - (a) the exercise of functions under these Regulations; - (b) the purpose stated in regulation 4; - (c) facilitating, monitoring or ensuring compliance with these Regulations; - (d) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in the United Kingdom- - (i) for an offence under any provision of these Regulations, or - (ii) in relation to a monetary penalty under section 146 of the Policing and Crime Act 2017 (breach of financial sanctions legislation)(a); - (e) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in any of the Channel Islands, the Isle of Man or any British overseas territory, for an offence under a provision in any such jurisdiction that is similar to a provision of these Regulations; - (f) compliance with an international obligation(b); - (g) facilitating the exercise by an authority outside the United Kingdom or by an international organisation of functions which correspond to functions under these Regulations. - (3) Information referred to in paragraph (1) may be disclosed to the following persons- - (a) a police officer; - (b) any person holding or acting in any office under or in the service of- - (i) the Crown in right of the Government of the United Kingdom, - (ii) the Crown in right of the Scottish Government, the Northern Ireland Executive or the Welsh Government. - (iii) the States of Jersey, Guernsey or Alderney or the Chief Pleas of Sark, - (iv) the Government of the Isle of Man, or - (v) the Government of any British overseas territory; - (c) any law officer of the Crown for Jersey, Guernsey or the Isle of Man; - (d) the Scottish Legal Aid Board;
+- 26.-(1) The Treasury may in accordance with this regulation, disclose- - (a) any information obtained under or by virtue of Part 4 (Exceptions and licences) or this Part, or - (b) any information held in connection with- - (i) anything done under or by virtue of Part 2 (Designation of persons) or Part 3 (Finance), or - (ii) any exception or licence under Part 4 or anything done in accordance with such an exception or under the authority of such a licence. - (2) Information referred to in paragraph (1) may be disclosed for, or in connection with, any of the following purposes- - (a) the exercise of functions under these Regulations; - (b) any purpose stated in regulation 4; - (c) facilitating, monitoring or ensuring compliance with these Regulations; - (d) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in the United Kingdom- - (i) for an offence under any provision of these Regulations, or - (ii) in relation to a monetary penalty under section 146 of the Policing and Crime Act 2017 (breach of financial sanctions legislation)(a); - (e) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in any of the Channel Islands, the Isle of Man, or any British overseas territory, for an offence under a provision in any such jurisdiction that is similar to a provision of these Regulations; - (f) compliance with an international obligation(b); - (g) facilitating the exercise by an authority outside the United Kingdom or by an international organisation of functions which correspond to functions under these Regulations. - (3) Information referred to in paragraph (1) may be disclosed to the following persons- - (a) a police officer; - (b) any person holding or acting in any office under or in the service of- - (i) the Crown in right of the Government of the United Kingdom, - (ii) the Crown in right of the Scottish Government, the Northern Ireland Executive or the Welsh Government, - (iii) the States of Jersey, Guernsey or Alderney or the Chief Pleas of Sark, - (iv) the Government of the Isle of Man, or - (v) the Government of any British overseas territory; - (c) any law officer of the Crown for Jersey, Guernsey or the Isle of Man; - (d) the Scottish Legal Aid Board; - (e) the Financial Conduct Authority, the Prudential Regulation Authority, the Bank of England, the Jersey Financial Services Commission, the Guernsey Financial Services Commission or the Isle of Man Financial Services Authority;